 Musical Instruments Museum

-Steel frames and large-scale glass panels were previously used only in industrial construction, but were integrated in the Art Nouveau style.
-The huge windows not only flooded the rooms with natural light, but also encouraged window shopping, so their use became a preferred technique for retail shops.
+Steel frames and large-scale glass panels were previously used only in industrial construction but were integrated into the Art Nouveau style.
+The huge windows not only flooded the rooms with natural light but also encouraged window shopping, so their use became a preferred technique for retail shops.

 Art Nouveau DIY tour in Brussels

 This is where our Art Nouveau tour through the Belgian capital ends.
 I trust you enjoyed walking along with me, and I hopefully built you a little bit of an appetite for architecture.
 I am completely fascinated with Art Nouveau and the buildings in Brussels have swept me off my feet!
 Barcelona is still my favorite city, but Brussels has also made it surreptitiously to the top.
 Especially the Ixelles neighborhood and its fairytale buildings!